- The scenery I caught a glimpse of from the train window was what made me decide on the location for the shoot.

 "There are sounds that can only be recorded here, without having to go outside."

-Realizing this, I decided not to go outside, but to wait in the rest area and record.
+Realizing this, I decided not to rush outside, but to stay in the rest area and record from there.

-The cherry blossoms swaying on the other side of the pond maintained their beauty despite being hit by the heavy rain, and the contrast between their appearance and the sound was very striking.
+The cherry blossoms swaying across the pond retained their beauty despite being battered by the heavy rain, and the contrast between their appearance and the sound was very impressive.

 This is how the video for "Spring Storm and Cherry Blossoms" was born.

-The video I'm introducing today is the result of a series of such coincidences and decisions.
+The video I'm introducing today was captured through a series of fortunate coincidences and careful decisions.

-It's very different from the "cherry blossoms in the gentle rain" I had originally imagined, but I think I was able to capture a valuable aspect of the fierce spring storm in the Seto Inland Sea.
+It turned out quite differently from the "gently rainy cherry blossoms" I had originally envisioned, but I think I was able to record a valuable aspect of the fierce spring storms in the Seto Inland Sea.

 I hope you will enjoy the fleeting world created by the spring storm with your ears and eyes.